TagoDR/MangaOnlineViewer/readme.md

 <h3>Supported Browsers</h3>
 Any Browser with <a href="https://tampermonkey.net/">Tampermonkey</a><br>
-Should work with other browsers and addons, but not officially supported.
+Should work with other browsers and add-ons, but not officially supported.

 <h3>HotKeys</h3>These will work with standard and numpad keys.
 <pre>